tldr-pages/tldr/pages/common/youtube-dl.md

 # youtube-dl

-> Download videos from YouTube and other websites
+> Download videos from YouTube and other websites.

 - Download a video or playlist: